mortendahl/mortendahl.github.io/_posts/2018-03-01-secure-computation-as-dataflow-programs.md

 <em>A big thank you goes out to [Andrew Trask](https://twitter.com/iamtrask), [Kory Mathewson](https://twitter.com/korymath), and the [OpenMined community](https://twitter.com/openminedorg) for inspiration and interesting discussions on this topic!</em>

 <em><strong>Disclaimer</strong>: this implementation is meant for experimentation only and may not live up to required security.
-In particular, TensorFlow does not currently seem to have been designed with this application in mind, and although it does not appear to be the case right now, may for instance in future versions perform optimisations behind that scene that break the intended security properties.</em>
+In particular, TensorFlow does not currently seem to have been designed with this application in mind, and although it does not appear to be the case right now, may for instance in future versions perform optimisations behind that scene that break the intended security properties.
+[More notes](#next-steps) below.</em>

 # Motivation

-As hinted above, implementing secure computation protocols such as SPDZ is a non-trivial task due to their distributed nature, which is only made worse when we start to introduce various optimisations ([but](https://github.com/rdragos/awesome-mpc) [it](https://github.com/bristolcrypto/SPDZ-2) [can](https://github.com/aicis/fresco) [be](http://oblivc.org/) [done](https://github.com/encryptogroup/ABY)).
-For instance, one has to consider how to best orchestrate the simultanuous execution of multiple programs, how to minimise the overhead of sending data across the network, and how to efficient interleave it with computation so that one only rarely waits on the other.
+As hinted above, implementing secure computation protocols such as [SPDZ](/2017/09/03/the-spdz-protocol-part1/) is a non-trivial task due to their distributed nature, which is only made worse when we start to introduce various optimisations ([but](https://github.com/rdragos/awesome-mpc) [it](https://github.com/bristolcrypto/SPDZ-2) [can](https://github.com/aicis/fresco) [be](http://oblivc.org/) [done](https://github.com/encryptogroup/ABY)).
+For instance, one has to consider how to best orchestrate the simultanuous execution of multiple programs, how to minimise the overhead of sending data across the network, and how to efficient interleave it with computation so that one server only rarely waits on the other.
 On top of that, we might also want to support different hardware platforms, including for instance both CPUs and GPUs, and for any serious work it is highly valuable to have tools for visual inspection, debugging, and profiling in order to identify issues and bottlenecks.

-It should furthermore also be easy to experiment with various optimisations, such as transforming the computation for improved performance, reusing intermediate results and masked values, and supplying fresh "raw material" in the form of triples during the execution instead of only generating a large batch ahead of time in an offline phase.
+It should furthermore also be easy to experiment with various optimisations, such as transforming the computation for improved performance, [reusing intermediate results and masked values](/2017/09/19/private-image-analysis-with-mpc/#generalised-triples), and supplying fresh "raw material" in the form of [triples](/2017/09/03/the-spdz-protocol-part1/#multiplication) during the execution instead of only generating a large batch ahead of time in an offline phase.
 Getting all this right can be overwhelming, which is one reason earlier blog posts here focused on the principles behind secure computation protocols and simply did everything locally.

 Luckily though, modern distributed computation frameworks such as [TensorFlow](https://www.tensorflow.org/) are receiving a lot of research and engineering attention these days due to their use in advanced machine learning on large data sets.
 And since our focus is on private machine learning there is a natural large fundamental overlap.
 In particular, the secure operations we are interested in are tensor addition, subtraction, multiplication, dot products, truncation, and sampling, which all have insecure but highly optimised counterparts in TensorFlow.

 ## Prerequisites

 We make the assumption that the main principles behind both TensorFlow and the SPDZ protocol are already understood -- if not then there are [plenty](https://www.tensorflow.org/tutorials/) [of](https://learningtensorflow.com/) [good](https://github.com/ageron/handson-ml) [resources](https://developers.google.com/machine-learning/crash-course/) for the former (including [whitepapers](https://www.tensorflow.org/about/bib)) and e.g. [previous](/2017/09/03/the-spdz-protocol-part1/) [blog](/2017/09/10/the-spdz-protocol-part2/) [posts](/2017-09-19-private-image-analysis-with-mpc.md) for the latter.
-As for the different parties involved, we also here assume a setting with two server, a crypto producer, an input provider, and an output receiver.
+As for the different parties involved, we also here assume a [setting](/2017/09/19/private-image-analysis-with-mpc/#setting) with two server, a crypto producer, an input provider, and an output receiver.

-One important note though is that TensorFlow works by first constructing a static [computation graph](https://www.tensorflow.org/programmers_guide/graphs) that is subsequently executed in a session.
+One important note though is that TensorFlow works by first constructing a static [computation graph](https://www.tensorflow.org/programmers_guide/graphs) that is subsequently executed in a [session](https://www.tensorflow.org/api_guides/python/client).
 For instance, inspecting the graph we get from `sigmoid(dot(w, x) + b)` in [TensorBoard](https://www.tensorflow.org/programmers_guide/graph_viz) shows the following.

 ![](/assets/tensorspdz/structure.png)

 This means that our efforts in this post are concerned with building such a graph, as opposed to actual execution as earlier: we are to some extend making a small compiler that translates secure computations expressed in a simple language into TensorFlow programs.
-As a result we benefit not only from working at a higher level of abstraction but also from the large amount of research and engineering that have already gone into optimising graph execution.
+As a result we benefit not only from working at a higher level of abstraction but also from the large amount of research and engineering that have already gone into optimising graph execution in TensorFlow.

+See [the code](#running-the-code) for a full example.

 # Basics

-Our needs fit nicely with the operations already provided by TensorFlow as seen below, with one main exception: to match typical precision of floating point numbers when instead working with [fixedpoint numbers](/2017/09/03/the-spdz-protocol-part1/#fixedpoint-numbers) in the secure setting, we end up encoding into and operating on integers that are larger than what typically fits in a word size, yet TensorFlow today only supports operations on 32 and 64 bit integers (a constraint that may have something to do with current support on GPUs).
+Our needs fit nicely with the operations already provided by TensorFlow as seen next, with one main exception: to match typical precision of floating point numbers when instead working with [fixedpoint numbers](/2017/09/03/the-spdz-protocol-part1/#fixedpoint-numbers) in the secure setting, we end up encoding into and operating on integers that are larger than what fits in the typical word sizes of 32 or 64 bits, yet today these are the only sizes for which TensorFlow provides operations (a constraint that may have something to do with current support on GPUs).

 Luckily though, for the operations we need there are efficient ways around this that allow us to simulate arithmetic on tensors of ~120 bit integers using a list of tensors with identical shape but of e.g. 32 bit integers.
-And this decomposition moreover has the nice property that we can often operate on each tensor in the list independently.
-So in addition to enabling the use of TensorFlow, this also allows most operations to be performed in parallel and can actually [increase efficiency](https://en.wikipedia.org/wiki/Residue_number_system) compared to operating on single larger numbers although it may initially sound more expensive.
+And this decomposition moreover has the nice property that we can often operate on each tensor in the list independently, so in addition to enabling the use of TensorFlow, this also allows most operations to be performed in parallel and can actually [increase efficiency](https://en.wikipedia.org/wiki/Residue_number_system) compared to operating on single larger numbers although it may initially sound more expensive.

 We discuss the [details](/2018/01/29/the-chinese-remainder-theorem/) of this elsewhere and for the rest of this post simply assume operations `crt_add`, `crt_sub`, `crt_mul`, `crt_dot`, `crt_mod`, and `sample` that performed the expected operations on lists of tensors.
 Note that `crt_mod`, `crt_mul`, and `crt_sub` together allow us to define a right shift operation for [fixedpoint truncation](/2017/09/03/the-spdz-protocol-part1/#fixedpoint-numbers).